fvdhoef/aquarius-plus/Maker/README.md

 The subfolders in this directory contain all the items necessary for a Maker to manufacture and assemble an Aquarius+ computer.
 For simplicity, the PCB section of this guide is geared towards using [JLCPCB](https://jlcpcb.com).
 Other vendors can absolutely be used, but this is the easiest path we have found.

 ## Case Manufacturing:
+This guide is only an overview and is not meant to be an exhaustive guide for ordering or making your own case.

 ### 3D Printing Terms:
  - FDM - Fused Deposition Modeling, a process of 3D printing where molten plastic is squeezed out as lines of plastic, characterized by its low-cost and ease of use.
 Common plastic materials used are PLA and ABS.
  - SLA - Sterolithography, a process of 3D printing where a photosensitive resin is exposed to UV light in successive cross-sections of a model, building layers of the print.
 The finished print must be cleaned of excess resin and then fully cured/hardened by a strong source of UV light, such as the sun or a curing chamber.